vaishu159878/RD-INFRO-TECHNOLOGY/README.md

 ## 🚀 Key Learnings

-* Cloud infrastructure basics
+* Hands-on experience with AWS cloud services
-* Deployment and hosting
+* Deployment and hosting of web applications
-* High availability and scalability
+* High availability and scalability concepts
+* Identity and Access Management (IAM) for cloud security
+* Basics of cloud infrastructure and architecture

 ---

 ## 👩‍💻 Author

-Vaishnavi Nalawade
+**Vaishnavi Nalawade**